TONYCRE8/cre8-form/README.md

 #### Messages

-To show validation messages, you should put a `p` element with the class `status-message`, with an id of the input it's validation is for.
+To show validation messages, you should put a `p` element with the class name found in `config.message.elementClass`, with an id of the input it's validation is for.

-The entire form should also have a `status-message`, with an id of `complete` and a value of `data-form` set to the name of the form.
+The entire form should also have a `config.message.elementClass`, with an id of `complete` and a value of `data-form` set to the name of the form.

 The input itself should have a `data-error-msg` value that shows what the validation message should be.
 Some inputs, like emails, should also contain a `data-invalid-msg` value.